-PO58 E58 All development works are carried out at times which minimise noise impacts to residents.
-All development works are carried out within the following times: a.
-Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day; no work is to be carried out on Sundays or public holidays.
+All development works are carried out at times which minimise noise impacts to residents.

+All development works are carried out within the following

+- a.
+Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day: - b. no work is to be carried out on Sundays or public holidays.

 Note - Work outside the above hours may be approved (in writing) where it can be demonstrated that the work will not cause significant inconvenience or disruption to the public, or the work is unlikely to cause annoyance or inconvenience to occupants of adjacent properties.
-PO59 No example provided.

 Any alteration or relocation in connection with or arising from the development to any service, installation, plant, equipment or other item belonging to or under the control of the telecommunications authority, electricity authorities, the Council or other person engaged in the provision of public utility services is to be carried with the development and at no cost to Council.

-Eart Earthworks PO 60 E60.1 On-site earthworks are designed to consider the visual and amenity impact as they relate to: All cut and fill batters are provided with appropriate scour, erosion protection and run-off control measures including a. the natural topographical features of the site; catch drains at the top of batters and lined batter drains as necessary. b. short and long-term slope stability; E60.2 C. soft or compressible foundation soils; Stabilisation measures are provided, as necessary, to d. reactive soils; ensure long-term stability and low maintenance of steep slopes and batters. e. low density or potentially collapsing soils; siopes and ballers. f. existing fill and soil contamination that may exist on-site; E60.3 Inspection and certification of steep slopes and batters g. the stability and maintenance of steep slopes and batters; is required by a suitably qualified and experienced RPEQ. h. excavation (cut) and fill and impacts on the amenity E60.4 of adjoining lots (e.g. residential).
-All filling or excavation is contained on-site and is fre draining.
-E60.5 All fill placed on-site is:
+On-site earthworks are designed to consider the visual and amenity impact as they relate to:

+- the natural topographical features of the site; a. - b. short and long-term slope stability; - soft or compressible foundation soils; C. - d. reactive soils: - low density or potentially collapsing soils; e. - f. existing fill and soil contamination that may exist on-site; - the stability and maintenance of steep slopes and g. batters: - h. excavation (cut) and fill and impacts on the amenity of adjoining lots (e.g. residential).